j6k4m8/goosepaper/README.md

 you can include RSS feeds, Twitter feeds, news articles, wikipedia articles-of-the-day, weather, and more.
 I read it when I wake up so that I can feel anxious without having to get my phone.

+## survey

+**[New!]** In response to feedback, I'm collecting anonymous survey responses.
+Do you want a goosepaper delivered but without requiring any code?
+Please [let me know your thoughts!](https://forms.gle/t3PUp2TxDQnzzs8x9)

 ## get started with docker

 By far the easiest way to get started with Goosepaper is to use Docker.